l3limp/l3limp/README.md

 ### Hi there 👋

-- ⚡ I'm currently pursuing an electronics degree from BITS Pilani
+- ⚡ I'm currently pursuing a CS degree from BITS Pilani
-- 🏀 Love playing football, tennis and swimming
+- 🏀 Love playing basketball, football and badminton
-- 👨‍💻 Passionate app developer whose favourite tech stack is Flutter
+- 👨‍💻 Passionate app developer with proficiency in Flutter
-- 💻 I am exploring software development